szu-security-group/auditing-with-error-correction/README.md

 3. Replace the string " C:\\Users\\Administrator\\Desktop\\100MB.rar" with your destination directory which stores the data that to be outsourced.
 Compile the program and then run it.
 4. The performance result will be output in the console window.

 Note that we employ a third-party utility class MemoryUtil to measure the size of a running-time object in the memory.
-To use this class, we need to send a parameter to the Java Virtual Machine: -javaagent:classmexer.jar.
+To use this class, you need to send a parameter to the Java Virtual Machine: -javaagent:classmexer.jar.
 For more information about MemoryUtil, please refer to http://www.javamex.com/classmexer/.